 For the last day of the marathon, I cooked with spinach & milk as one of the two ingredients from BloggerAid Cook Book.
-This recipe was contributed by Megan E. Jones who blogs here.
+This recipe was contributed by Megan E. Jones.
 Pasta shells are stuffed with spinach, milk & ricotta cheese and baked on a bed of pasta sauce.

 After two days of Indian recipes, today I wanted to make something different and picked this recipe.
 I made this for dinner tonight but my dear husband was not in a mood to eat pasta.
 We ended up ordering Thai food.
 This is gonna be our dinner and my lunch tomorrow.
 I did taste it a little to see how it tastes and I felt I should have spiced it a little more and also may be added more sauce.
 I made ⅓ of the recipe and followed the homemade pasta sauce recipe given in the book.
 Filling the shells was a little time consuming and took me almost 15 minutes to fill all the shells.